|Campus setting||Contact the university / college|

 - Live with other first-year nursing students and make connections around your academics.

-Courses available 10Accounting and Finance 1 Applied and Pure Sciences 1 Architecture, Building & Planning 2 Business and Management 1 Creative Arts & Design 1 Engineering 2 Health and Medicine 1 Mass Communication & Media 1 Sports Science 1
+Courses available 10Accounting & Finance 1 Applied, Pure Sciences 1 Architecture, Building 2 Business, Management 1 Creative Arts & Design 1 Engineering 2 Health and Medicine 1 Mass Communication & Media 1 Sports Science 1

 Be the first one!